elmerdotdev/a-0524-assignment-example/README.md

 1. **Clone the assignment:**
    - Copy the git assignment url.
 Example `https://github.com/username/assignmenturl.git`
-   - On a directory in your computer, run `git clone https://github.com/username/assignmenturl.git`
+   - On a directory in your computer, run `git clone https://github.com/username/assignmenturl.git` and open the directory in VS Code.

 #### **Tasks:**